Guardians add starting pitcher before deadline, acquire RHP Alex Cobb from Giants for prospects

 Cobb has also pitched for Tampa Bay, Baltimore and Los Angeles Angels.

-On Monday, the Guardians acquired outfielder Lane Thomas from the Washington Nationals for three prospects.
-He made his debut for Cleveland against Detroit, batting second and starting in right field.
+On Monday, the Guardians acquired outfielder Lane Thomas from the Washington Nationals for three prospects — pitcher Alex Clemmey and infielders José Tena and Rafael Ramirez Jr. Thomas made his debut for Cleveland against Detroit, batting second and starting in right field.

 Cleveland has spent much of the season juggling its rotation after losing ace Shane Bieber after just two starts an elbow injury that required Tommy John surgery.
 The Guardians sent starters Logan Allen and Triston McKenzie to the minor leagues after they struggled.